thegirlyoucallryan/thegirlyoucallryan/README.md

 - 👋 Hi, I’m @thegirlyoucallryan
 - 👀 I’m interested in ...
 UX UI Development
 - 🌱 I’m currently learning ...
 Redux
 - 💞️ I’m looking to collaborate on ...
-Learning more code!
+Learning more!
 - 📫 How to reach me ... ryan@elleestphotography.com

 <!---